 Change is difficult and ALWAYS begins with a little introspection.

-Take a few moments and work through these questions to determine where you and your business are currently at.
+Take a few moments and work through these questions to determine the state of your business and your perspective as a business owner.

 Go slowly and really answer them honestly.